Everything I Learned About Burgundy Wine

 Learn How to Read a French Wine Label

-There are no pretty pictures, or fancy wine names in France, the table is all business, official and packed with information about the wine you are about to consume.
-Learn to decipher a French wine table from Lisa de Melogue of Pistou and Pastis Culinary Adventures.
+There are no pretty pictures, or fancy wine names in France, the label is all business, official and packed with information about the wine you are about to consume.
+Learn to decipher a French wine label from Lisa de Melogue of Pistou and Pastis Culinary Adventures.

 Phylloxera Crosses and How America Helped Save French Wines